Sachin-A/delta-hack/README.md

 (for lack of a better name)
 Made as part of the hackathon by delta.

+~The guy who forked it~
+I mean who names their repo that?

+~The guy who named it~
+I'm an idiot

 ### TODO

 - [ ] Fix: Doesn't work well if other objects are present in background